-NOTE: Effective June 2019, in cases of eviction for Objectionable Tenancy (see page 25 of this document) in which the landlord states the tenant has broken the rules of the lease, the court must delay eviction for 30 days to allow the tenant to fix the problem (Statewide Housing Stability and Tenant Protection Act of 2019, § 753(4)).
+NOTE: Effective June 2019, in cases of eviction for Objectionable Tenancy in which the landlord states the tenant has broken the rules of the lease, the court must delay eviction for 30 days to allow the tenant to fix the problem.

-Tenants who are evicted and need emergency housing should contact Opportunities for Otsego's Emergency Housing office at 607.433.8335 or 607.433.8318 (24/7 hotline) for information about accessing available housing options.
+Tenants who are evicted and need emergency housing should contact Opportunities for Otsego's Emergency Housing office at 607-433-8335 for information about accessing available housing options.